jmoralesss/gin-react/README.md

 # morales-backend-1

 ### Run the following commands to setup and run
+1. Pull down repo
+2. Go to the root of repo
-1. `docker pull jmoralesss/client`
+1. Run `docker pull jmoralesss/client`
-2. `docker pull jmoralesss/server`
+2. Run `docker pull jmoralesss/server`
-3. `docker-compose up -d`
+3. Run `docker-compose up -d`
-4. Visit `https://localhost:3000/` in your browser
+4. Visit `https://localhost:8080/` in your browser

 ### Design Decisions
+* Docker
+    * The client is served using nginx
 * Front-End
     * I created a react app using the `npx create-react-app my-app --template typescript` template
     * The client is signed out once the bearer token is expired